UoB-COMSM0166/2026-group-27/README.md

 ### Requirements (Thanusha)

 - 15% ~750 words
 - Early stages design.
 Ideation process.
 How did you decide as a team what to develop?
-Use case diagrams, user stories.
+- onion model of stakeholders
+- user stories (already done by maniza)
+- case diagrams

 ### Design